-How to Add Standby Nodes to Redis Database Clusters
+How to Add Standby Nodes to Caching Database Clusters

 Redis is an open source, key-value database built with an in-memory design that emphasizes speed.
 It has support for rich data types, atomic operations, and Lua scripting.